Rule 3901-5-09 | Agent licensing and appointments.

 (iii) In addition to the license renewal fee, the fee for filing a renewal application during the reinstatement period is one hundred dollars.

-(iv) The superintendent shall waive the fee in paragraphs (J)(1)(d)(ii) and (J)(1)(d)(iii) of this rule due to active military service.
-In addition, the superintendent has the authority to waive the fees due to long term medical disability, or some other special or extenuating circumstance.
+(iv) The superintendent will waive the fee in paragraphs (J)(1)(d)(ii) and (J)(1)(d)(iii) of this rule due to active military service.
+In addition, the superintendent can waive the fees due to long term medical disability, or some other special or extenuating circumstance.

 (e) Submit any other information or supporting documentation as requested by the superintendent.